Shiplap and Shells

 As you can see, my peonies are starting to bud.

-These are hands-down my favorite spring flower to cut and show off in my home.
+These are hands down my favorite spring flowers to cut and show off in my home.
 I only wish they had a longer bloom time in the season.

 peony bud